Makeup Tips for Teens: Best Advice and Tutorial

 Skip the Foundation

 Foundation can be too heavy on young skin and therefore reserved for special occasions.
 Young skin is best kept free from coverage and allowed to glow freely.
 BB cream (tinted moisturizer) is a good alternative providing you just the right amount of coverage.
 It hydrates and disguises blemishes without the cakeyness.
 BB cream formulas have become sophisticated in the last few years and can now provide skin improving benefits offering broad-spectrum SPF, acne prevention, antioxidants and more.
-Choose that one based on your skins needs, but ensure it contains SPF protection as this is vital to protect against sun damage.
+Select one, based on your skins needs, but ensure it contains SPF protection as this is vital to protect against sun damage.
 Always remember: prevention is the best protection.

 Visit a Make-up Consultant